 TIPS FOR LONGER SERVICE LIFE

-2. Avoid ultraviolet exposure which tends to decompose hypochlorites.
+2. Avoid ultraviolet exposure, which tends to decompose Hypochlorite.
 Install tanks indoors or specify a pigmented exterior gel coat to reduce ultraviolet exposure potential.

 5. If decomposition of the Hypochlorite stored is suspected: